SimformSolutionsPvtLtd/Android_Project_Setup/README.md

 * Import project in Android Studio (If not launching when launch_studio asked)
 * Sync project with Gradle files
 * Rebuild

+## Android Picker Feature Implementation Instruction

+Step 1 : Need to declare Image Picker Helper class at appropriate level

+       var imagePickerCameraGallery: ImagePickerCameraGallery?=null

+Step 2 : Initialise above object with customize options

+    imagePickerCameraGallery = ImagePickerCameraGallery.Builder(this,packageManager).

+Note: Pass constructor parameters are as Activity and Package Manager mandatory.

+        setImagePickerOptionsChoice(ImagePickerOptionsChoiceEnum.BOTH_GALLERY_AND_CAMERA).setOnPickerMediaHandlerInterface(

+            object : OnMediaPickerHandlerInterface {

+                override fun onMediaReceived(filePath: String?, bitmap: Bitmap?) {

+                    binding.imageView1.setImageBitmap(bitmap)

+                }

+                override fun onMediaFailed(message: String?) {
+                }

+            }
+        )
+            .build()

+(2.1) To get File Path or Bitmap and required to get error message register callback

+Method Name                             Description                                                                                                      Usage

+(1) SetOnPickerMediaHandlerInterface()     To use for register callback for handling image picker success or failed                                       Optional

+(2) SetImagePickerOptionsChoice()          To use if you want show image taking options (1) From gallery only (2) From Camera only (3) From both          Optional
+                                       Default: From both options will show

+                                           Values: Enum Type

+                                           ONLY_GALLERY,
+                                           ONLY_CAMERA,
+                                           BOTH_GALLERY_AND_CAMERA

+(3) SetLifeCycleObject()                   To delete unnecessary cached files which used while taking from camera/galley to write code in below method    Optional

+Step 3 : Permission will handle by in built helper class by just putting below code

+override fun onRequestPermissionsResult(

+        requestCode: Int,

+        permissions: Array<String>,

+        grantResults: IntArray

+    ) {

+        super.onRequestPermissionsResult(requestCode, permissions, grantResults)

+        imagePickerCameraGallery?.onRequestPermissionsResult(requestCode,permissions,grantResults)

+    }

+Step 4 :  To handle callback of success and failed of image picker please use below code in on Activity

+    override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {

+        super.onActivityResult(requestCode, resultCode, data)

+        imagePickerCameraGallery?.onActivityResult(requestCode,resultCode,data)

+    }